RohanGawade257/Digi-Assist-BitNbuild/README.md

 3. Set a supported `GEMINI_MODEL` and `GEMINI_API_KEY_1`.
 Slots 2–4 are optional.
 4. Set `SARVAM_API_KEY_1`; slots 2–3 are optional.
 Implemented models are `sarvam-translate:v1`, `saaras:v3` and `bulbul:v3` (speaker `shubh`).
 STT/TTS choices are fixed to the validated adapter contracts.
 5. Use quota schema v3 from `config/quota-policy.example.json`: each account group has separate API operations and per-metric statuses. `verified` requires a positive value and evidence; `unpublished` requires evidence and has no invented value; `unverified` keeps that API gated.
 A verified RPM cap is required.
 Mark each operation verified only after establishing its applicable policy.
 Keys on one account share that operation budget; secondary identities never evade a cap.
 Legacy v2 remains readable.
 6. Cloud microphone upload defaults off: `STRICT_PRIVACY_MODE=true`.
-This local instance now uses `false` with the user's explicit approval.
+This local instance uses `false` with explicit approval.
 In-app voice activation consent or manual recording-upload consent remains mandatory; image approval is separate.
 7. Rebuild/restart with `docker compose up --build -d`.
 Public Firebase configuration is embedded in the web build.

 Current setup: Firebase Admin and provider credentials validate.
 The user confirmed Gemini 3.5 Flash Lite at 15 RPM, 250000 TPM and 500 RPD.
 Sarvam free tier is treated as Starter: translation 60 RPM, REST transcription 60 RPM and Bulbul v3 30 RPM.
 Its REST TPM/RPD values are unpublished, not guessed or claimed unlimited.
 Policies and cooldowns are per API; each account's keys share them.
 These values are recorded only in the ignored local policy, not pre-verified in the template.
 [Sarvam rate-limit table](https://docs.sarvam.ai/api/getting-started/ratelimits).